vikshrogit/BullGateway/README.md

 BullG is a **high‑performance, multi‑protocol API & AI Gateway** inspired by Kong/Tyk, built in Rust for **throughput, tail‑latency, and safety**.
 It supports HTTP/HTTPS/WS/WSS today and is designed to extend to gRPC/TCP in future.
 BullG provides a **flexible plugin system** with **pre / post / intermediate** phases and supports plugin authoring in **Rust, Python, and JavaScript** out of the box.
 (C via TinyCC or prebuilt shared libs is scaffolded.)

 > ⚠️ This repository is a **production‑grade skeleton** with working components and clear extension points.
-You can run it, route traffic, sync config from a control‑plane (WebSocket with HTTPS fallback), and execute built‑in plugins.
+You can run it, route traffic, sync config from a control‑plane or From Tenants (WebSocket with HTTPS fallback), and execute built‑in plugins.
+For more info check BullG Anger Documents

 ## Features